 Since security incidents are often a result of employee mistakes, it is evident that technology alone is not enough to protect an organization.
-While antivirus (AV) companies may have previously found success in offering their virus protection services alone, the realization that employees are an organization’s weakest link has led many AV vendors to one conclusion: to be successful and provide services that can truly defend against cybercrime, providing education through security awareness training is key.
+While antivirus companies may have previously found success in offering their virus protection services alone, the realization that employees are an organization’s weakest link has led many antivirus vendors to one conclusion: to be successful and provide services that can truly defend against cybercrime, providing education through security awareness training is key.

-Educating employees on security awareness is crucial to organizations, especially those with sensitive data, so why is the AV industry just recently making a push to offer this service?
-Cybercriminals are relentless in their efforts to carry out their attacks, and while AV companies have historically been embarrassed to admit their products are not the catch-all for fighting cybercrime, they have since recognized that these criminals are becoming more sophisticated in their attempts.
+Educating employees on security awareness is crucial to organizations, especially those with sensitive data, so why is the antivirus industry just recently making a push to offer this service?
+Cybercriminals are relentless in their efforts to carry out their attacks, and while antivirus companies have historically been embarrassed to admit their products are not the catch-all for fighting cybercrime, they have since recognized that these criminals are becoming more sophisticated in their attempts.
 In the digital era, criminals have become masterminds at forming social engineering attacks to trick their victims, a scheme that no antivirus can protect against.

 In addition, a fierce competition and the desire to generate more revenue could be contributing factors.
-With free AV software that provides enough coverage for organizations to feel protected, they may look to use those funds in other areas to defend themselves.
+With free antivirus software that provides enough coverage for organizations to feel protected, they may look to use those funds in other areas to defend themselves.

-AV does play a crucial role in defending an organization, but it’s important to remember that a layered security strategy is necessary for adequate protection.
+antivirus software does play a crucial role in defending an organization, but it’s important to remember that a layered security strategy is necessary for adequate protection.
 We must not forget that without appropriate training provided by organizations, employees cannot effectively act as that first layer of defense.